-The student is required to meet the standards listed below or eligibility to receive student financial aid will be placed in a Financial Aid SAP WARNING status or a Financial Aid SAP SUSPENSION status or a Financial Aid SAP PROBATION status.
+The student is required to meet the standards listed below or eligibility to receive student financial aid will be placed in a Financial Aid SAP WARNING status, a Financial Aid SAP SUSPENSION status, or a Financial Aid SAP PROBATION status.

 To be in SAP “GOOD STANDING” a student must be meeting the minimum standards each enrollment period by having a cumulative G.P.A. of 2.0, a success rate of 67% of all credits attempted and complete their program of study within the published time frames formatted in credit hours.

 At the end of each enrollment period, SAP is reviewed.
 Cumulatively a student must successfully complete a minimum percentage of all credit hours attempted to stay on pace for completing their program before reaching the maximum time frame allowed.
 Attempted credit hours include any credit hours in which the student was enrolled in after the refund period is over.
 (Note: Students with IVG or ING ONLY are exempt from this component).

 Successful completion of a class is a letter grade of A, B, C, D, S. Unsuccessful completion of a class is defined as Failure (F), Withdrawal (W), Incomplete (I), or Unsatisfactory (U).
 Remedial classes are graded as: passing "S" for satisfactory or "U" unsatisfactory (which is considered not completing the course work).
 The completion rate requirement applies to remedial classes.
 Note that remedial coursework does not calculate into a GPA.
 All classes that are repeated (including grade “exclusions”) are counted in the Quantitative (Pace) Measure.